-The Wellful private practice is dedicated to uprooting diet culture and helping you to honor your health and eat without guilt.
-We work with humans who have histories of disordered eating, chronic dieting, food allergies, intolerances, and want to work on improving their body image.
+The Wellful is a virtual private practice is dedicated to uprooting diet culture and helping you to honor your health and eat without guilt.
+We work with humans who want to recover from disordered eating, chronic dieting, and improve their relationship with their body.

 If you feel like your relationship with food or your body is interrupting your life, you deserve support, and you don’t have to do it alone.